 Duo integrates with your Cisco ASA VPN to add tokenless two-factor authentication to any VPN login.

-The Cisco AnyConnect RADIUS instructions supports push, phone call, or passcode authentication for AnyConnect desktop and mobile client connections that use SSL encryption.
+The Cisco AnyConnect RADIUS instructions support push, phone call, or passcode authentication for AnyConnect desktop and mobile client connections that use SSL encryption.
 This configuration does not feature the interactive Duo Prompt for web-based logins, but does capture client IP informations for use with Duo policies, such as geolocation and authorized networks.

 The SAML VPN instructions feature inline enrollment and the interactive Duo Prompt for both web-based VPN logins and AnyConnect 4.6+ client logins.
 This deployment option requires that you have a SAML 2.0 identity provider in place that features Duo authentication, like the Duo Access Gateway.
 Primary and Duo secondary authentication occur at the identity provider, not at the ASA itself.

 Please refer to the Duo for Cisco AnyConnect VPN with ASA or Firepower overview to learn more about the different options for protecting ASA logins with Duo MFA.

 If you need to protect connections that use Cisco's desktop VPN client (IKE encryption), use our Cisco IPSec instructions.

 Before starting, make sure that Duo is compatible with your Cisco ASA device.
 Log on to your Cisco ASDM interface and verify that your Cisco ASA firmware is version 8.3 or later.

 This application communicates with Duo's service on TCP port 443.
 Firewall configurations that restrict outbound access to Duo's service with rules using destination IP addresses or IP address ranges aren't recommended, since these may change over time to maintain our service's high availability.
 If your organization requires IP-based rules, please review this Duo KB article.